 Who We Are

-Karen Houston is a first year PhD student in Special Education, with a focus in Early Childhood Mental Health and Behavior.
+Karen Houston is a second year PhD student in Special Education, with a focus in Early Childhood Mental Health and Behavior.
 She graduated with her Master of Arts in Behavior Analysis from the University of North Texas in 2020, and obtained her Bachelors of Science in Communication Sciences and Disorders from The University of Texas at Austin in 2018.
 Currently, Karen is a BCBA supervisor for Master's level ABA students and works on various research projects relating to social-emotional wellbeing of early childhood students, suspension and expulsion of preschool children, and training paraprofessionals who work with students in early childhood special education classrooms.

-Mallory Haynie is a first-year graduate student in the Applied Behavior Analysis (ABA) program at Michigan State University.
+Mallory Haynie is a second year graduate student in the Applied Behavior Analysis (ABA) program at Michigan State University.
 In 2022, she graduated from Grand Valley State University with a B.S. in Psychology and a Minor in Sociology.
 She participated in research at Grand Valley State University during her undergraduate degree.
 She is intrigued by the nuances of social interactions between young children with intellectual and developmental disabilities.